Workbox’s COVID Safety Promise. Read Here.

 Here’s a look at what you might expect if you decide on a coworking vacation or a remote year of travel.

 Coworking is a setup for entrepreneurs, freelancers, and employees from multiple companies to work in one shared space.
 Here, professional remote workers can take advantage of the opportunity to intermingle with other professionals in adjacent industries and positions to open opportunities they wouldn’t otherwise have.

 By 2028, Coworking is expected to account for 15% of total office space globally.
-And, the pandemic may have created a need for even more flexible office options.
-31% of previously-employed workers transitioned to remote work by April, 2020.
+The pandemic may have created a need for even more flexible office options.
+31% of previously-employed workers transitioned to remote work by April 2020.
 Since then, the trend has continued to fluctuate.